tjthurman/wtjr_sdm/raw_data/README.md

 `wc0.5`- This folder is not tracked in Git, but is generated in the `prep_bioclim_data.R` script.
 It contains enivronmental data downloaded from the BioClim database.

+`worldclim_projections`- This folder is not tracked in Git, as the files were too large.
+It contains future projection data of Bioclim variables for the 2080s from 5 climate models from the CMIP5 set of climate projections.
+Try to make them available on dryad.
+Downloaded from HERE: http://ccafs-climate.org/data_spatial_downscaling/, filenames as listed.

 # OLD